TobiaszCudnik/asyncmachine/Readme.md

 easier, more predictable and to reduce code redundancy.
 It's loosely based on finite state machine and isn't backed up with any formalized theory.

-Target of this project is to extend and/or replace such patterns as promise, event emitter and callback passing style.
+Target of this project is to extend or replace such patterns as promise, event emitter and callback passing style.

 ## Sample code (in Coffee)